yusuke0519/pytransfer/README.md

-# TL_utils
+# Pytransfer
-the utilities for the transfer learning
+the library for the transfer learning

 ## Directories
 - datasets
-- learner
-- models (currently not supported)

-## Versions
-- Python 2.7.13 (anaconda2-4.4.0)
+- regularizers
-- pytorch 0.3.* (You have to manually install pytorch when CUDA version problems occur)

 ## Datasets
 - mnistr.py: rotated MNIST